-Distinguishing age effects from metallicity effects can be complicated; the so called age-metallicity degeneracy.
+Distinguishing age effects from metallicity effects can be complicated; this is the so-called age-metallicity degeneracy.
 The only chemical abundance measurements of resolved dwarf galaxies come from spectroscopy of individual RGB stars in these relatively distant systems.
-This represents a mismatch in age and metallicty/abundance determinations, because they might come from different stellar populations and directly determining masses and thus ages of RGB stars is particularly uncertain at present.
-Knowledge of the masses of main-sequence and MSTO stars can be used to limit the range of isochrones used to determine the mass of RGB stars and their ages \citep[e.g.][]{deBoer12}.
+This represents a mismatch in age and metallicity/abundance determinations, because they might come from different stellar populations and directly determining masses and thus ages of RGB stars is particularly uncertain at present.
+Knowledge of the masses of main-sequence and MSTO stars can be used to limit the range of isochrones used to determine the mass of RGB stars and their ages \citep[e.g.,][]{deBoer12}.
 This helps to improve the age determinations that are then used to link chemical enrichment processes over the history of star formation to the star formation rates.

-If the intrinsic accuracy of age determinations of RGB stars could be improved, it would allow a more direct link between the star formation and chemical evolution processes, and on much shorter timescales, than is presently possible.
+If the intrinsic accuracy of age determinations of RGB stars could be improved, it would lead to a more direct link between the star formation and chemical evolution processes, and on much shorter timescales, than is presently possible.
 At present the limits in age accuracy remain a major uncertainty for understanding rapid evolutionary processes that must have occurred at early times in all galaxies.
 The majority of stars in any galaxy have [Fe/H]$> -2$.
 So far no zero metallicity stars have been found \citep{FN15}.
 Hence there was a universal early and rapid chemical enrichment process.
-However, understanding the nature of this event requires better ages, i.e.\ masses of low-mass stars than are currently available.
+However, understanding the nature of this event requires better ages, i.e., masses of low-mass stars than are currently available.
 We can monitor the build up of chemical elements, but as we are not able to associate an accurate age to the stars as they enrich in various chemical elements we cannot be sure how stochastic this process has been, and over what timescale.
-Answering the questions whether the stars that first formed in a galaxy have peculiar properties (e.g.\ an unusual initial mass function) and if this why we do not observe primordial stars today requires accurate present-day mass functions and ages, and thus mass determinations of individual RGB stars in dwarf galaxies.
+Answering the questions whether the stars that first formed in a galaxy have peculiar properties (e.g., an unusual initial mass function) and if this why we do not observe primordial stars today requires accurate present-day mass functions and ages, and thus mass determinations of individual RGB stars in dwarf galaxies.

-\section{Direct method: Dynamical masses}
+\section{Direct method: dynamical masses}

 Binary stellar systems offer a unique opportunity to measure the masses of stars in a fundamental way, independently of models and calibrations.
 Particularly interesting are double-lined eclipsing binary systems, because the combination of their radial-velocity analysis, which provides the minimum masses of the binary components, and the light-curve analysis, from which the inclination and the radius relative to the semi-major axis can be measured, yields the absolute individual masses and radii of the stars.
 These can potentially be derived with accuracies to the 1\% level or better \citep[see][for a review]{torres:2010}.
 Since the method is so fundamental, we discuss the principles, different methods, and achievable accuracy in greater detail in the following section, along with some highlighted examples.